kcarnold/cs344/content/activities/2021-03-12-homework-2/index.markdown

 Just like in Homework 1, describe:
 * How confident are you in these conclusions?
 Why?
 * What decisions did you make in the process?
 Why?
 What implications did those decisions have?

+For reference, here is [state of the art on MNIST](https://paperswithcode.com/sota/image-classification-on-mnist).
+How does your accuracy compare?